 - Experimentation Programs use A/B testing and other experimental methods to identify initiatives that improve North Star Metric performance while avoiding negative side effects.

-- Cohort Analysis tracks how North Star Metric performance varies across different customer segments, acquisition channels, and time periods to identify optimization opportunities.
+- Cohort Analysis tracks how your North Star Metric changes within user groups.
+It compares performance across different segments, channels, and times.

 - Root Cause Analysis investigates metric performance changes to understand underlying drivers and develop targeted improvement strategies.